walfie/vtubestudio-cli/README.md

 ## Initialization

-`vts` reads auth token info from a JSON config file (by default, located at `~/.config/vtubestudio-cli/config.json`).
-To generate the config, you can run:
+`vts` reads auth token info from a JSON config file whose default location depends on platform.

+* Windows: `C:\Users\YourUsername\AppData\Roaming\walfie\vtubestudio-cli`
+* macOS: `$HOME/Library/Application Support/com.github.walfie.vtubestudio-cli/config.json`
+* Linux: `$XDG_CONFIG_DIR/vtubestudio-cli/config.json` or `$HOME/.config/vtubestudio-cli/config.json`

+This path can be overridden by setting the `CONFIG_FILE` environment variable or passing the `--config-file` flag.

+To generate the config in the default location, you can run:

 ```sh
 vts init